Associate Professor of Philosophy,

 Areas of Specialization:

-Philosophy of art and aesthetics, ethics, 19th-20th century Continental philosophy.
-Special focus on Kierkegaard and existentialism, critical theory, feminist theory and literary theory.
-Current scholarship critiques and develops contemporary notions of humanitarian care, including aesthetic, ethical and political frameworks of care.
+Ethics, philosophy of art and aesthetics, 19th-20th century social-political Continental and American philosophy.
+Special focus on Kierkegaard and existentialism, Adorno and critical theory, feminist theory, and literary theory.

 Phenomenology and German Idealism (Kant and Hegel)

 - 2018-19: Donald B. Hoffman Research Fellowship (full academic year)

 - 2018: Bridge Builders Award (for inclusive teaching)

 - 2018, 2015 and 2012: Daniel J. and Carol Shiner Wilson Research Award